apache/fineract/README.md

 ```

-Instructions to build a WAR file
+<br>INSTRUCTIONS: How to build a WAR file
 ============
 1. Clone the repository or download and extract the archive file to your local directory.
 2. Run `./gradlew :fineract-war:clean :fineract-war:war` to build a traditional WAR file which will be created at `fineract-war/build/libs` directory.